Wiley Drake: Background

 Drake grew up in Magnolia, Arkansas.
 He spent much of his time with his grandfather, Hamp Smead Beasley, a horse trader who took him to revival meetings.
 After winning a rodeo purse at 14, he joined the rodeo circuit.
 He joined the Navy at 17 and served on the Kitty Hawk.

 Homeless ministry

 During the 1980s and 1990s, Drake clashed with officials of the city of Buena Park when he "turned his church parking lot and a church recreation building into a makeshift homeless shelter...", housing groups of homeless persons for months at a time.
 This activity led to his conviction in July 1997 of violation of building and property usage codes.

 Disney boycott

-Drake wrote the resolution at the Southern Baptist Convention in 1996 calling for a boycott of the Walt Disney Corporation over its decision to "promote homosexuality over family values" by granting health benefits to gay and lesbian partners of employees.
+Drake wrote the resolution at the Southern Baptist Convention in 1996 calling for a boycott of the Walt Disney Company over its decision to "promote homosexuality over family values" by granting health benefits to gay and lesbian partners of employees.
 At that time, Drake described homosexuality as "abnormal, biologically unhealthy, as well as contrary to Bible teachings."
 Drake later protested an unofficial "Gay Day" celebration held at Disneyland in 1998.